Nex-GenCodingServices/Nex-GenConsultingServices/README.md

-👋 Hi, I’m Aidan the Founder of Nex-Gen Consulting Services
+👋 Hi, I’m Aidan the Founder of Nex-Gen Consulting Services, I am also the Founder of Nex-Gen Coding Services

 👀 I’m interested in Python, Networking, Designing 3D models

-🌱 I’m currently learning Python
+🌱 I’m currently learning Python, Swift, Bash, Java, and JavaScript

 💞️ I’m looking to collaborate on AI and Systems

-📫 How to reach me - Email - nexgenconsultingservices1@gmail.com
+📫 How to reach me - Email - nexgenconsultingservices1@gmail.com or nexgencodingservices@gmail.com

 😄 Pronouns: He/Him/His